-Outcome 1 People are able to look after and improve their own health and wellbeing and live in good health for longer.
-Outcome 5 Health and social care services contribute to reducing health inequalities Outcome 6 People who provide unpaid care are supported to look after their own health and i.
-Adult Support and Protection
+People are able to look after and improve their own health and wellbeing and live in good health for longer.

+Health and social care services contribute to reducing health inequalities

 People who provide unpaid care are supported to look after their own health and wellbeing, including to reduce any negative impact of their caring role on their own health and well-being.